Rookout/docs/docs/dotnet-setup.md

 ## Source information

+To enable automatic source fetching, information about the source control must be specified.

+### Environment Variables or Start Parameters

+Use the environment variables or start parameters as described above in the API section.

+### Git Folder

+If the .git folder is present at the root of your project, and no environment variables / start parameters are set, then the source information will be taken from it.

+### MSBuildGitHash Package

-Use the MSBuildGitHash package to embed the Git remote origin and commit hash to your application binary.
+Use the MSBuildGitHash package to embed the Git information to your application binary.

+Note that for this method, the git binary is required to be installed on the build machine.

 After installing the [MSBuildGitHash NuGet package](https://www.nuget.org/packages/MSBuildGitHash) add the following line in the .csproj file: